 - Visit to the Museum of Art History

 - Discovery of Mozart’s house

-- HeyMi Apartments Opernring : Same chain as before, but in a different neighborhood.
+- HeyMi Apartments Opernring : same chain as before, but in a different area.

 Where to eat in Vienna